SQL Server Data Warehouse: Easy and Practical Guide

 1. SQL Server database for the data warehouse.

-2. Plan for populating the data warehouse from the staging area.
+2. Plan to populate the data warehouse from the staging area.

 CREATE THE FACT TABLE

-Now, the empty database needs new tables.
-And the first table you create is the fact table.
+Now, let’s create new tables for the SQL Server.
+We will start with the fact table.
 For our fire insurance sales example, we have the structure as shown below.

 CREATE THE FACT TABLE in SQL server